backstabslash/2nd-year-uni-summerpractice-proj/README.md

 ***Table 1**.
 Learning machine command system*

 # **REGISTERS AND FLAGS**
-Registers are the operands used to execute the current instruction.
-Registers are divided into the following types according to their logical perception: RK, R1, R2, RA.
-RK is a register that represents the current command; RA is the address number of the current line; R1 and R2 are the operands on which the instruction is executed.
+The current instruction in the machine is executed using operands stored in registers, which are categorized as RK, R1, R2, and RA based on their logical interpretation.
+RK represents the current command, RA represents the address number of the current line, and R1 and R2 are the operands on which the instruction is executed.

-The flag 𝜔 ("omega"), which changes depending on the result of the operations of addition, subtraction, division, multiplication, is used for conditional transition Yes, its value will be 0 if the result of the operation is zero.
-If the result of the operation is less than zero, the flag will be set to the value 1, if the result is greater than zero, it will have the value 2.
-It is used to implement the conditional transition operation.
+The 𝜔 flag, also known as "omega," changes based on the result of arithmetic operations such as addition, subtraction, division, and multiplication.
+It is used for conditional transitions and has a value of 0 if the result of the operation is zero.
+If the result is less than zero, the flag is set to 1; if greater than zero, it is set to 2.

-The S flag is the result sign flag.

-Flag C is the flag of the sign of the transfer from the higher order.

-The T flag is a turn-by-turn mode flag.

-The Z flag is a zero-result flag used to implement a conditional transition operation.
+Other flags include S, which represents the result sign, C, which represents the sign of the transfer from the higher order, T, which is a step-by-step mode flag (for debugging), and Z, which represents a zero-result flag used in conditional transitions.

-The Err flag is an error flag.
-It signals the occurrence of an error during the execution of the program.
-By default, it has a value of 0, which means no errors, but when an error occurs, it changes to 1 and the program crashes.
+In case of an error during program execution, the Err flag is raised and its value changes from 0 to 1, causing the program to crash.

-All registers and flags have been moved to the GUI form panel, so that you can get complete information about the current command and its operands while running the machine in debug mode.
+All registers and flags are accessible through the GUI form panel, providing complete information about the current command and its operands during machine execution in debug mode.

 # **IMPLEMENTATION OF EDUCATIONAL** **MACHINE**
 **TOOLS**

-The emulator of the two-address learning machine was implemented using the C# programming language and using the framework for building applications with a graphical user interface for the platforms of the Windows family of operating systems, which is called the Microsoft WPF .Net Framework.
-The project was implemented in Microsoft Visual Studio 2022 integrated development environment.
+The emulator for the two-address learning machine was developed using C# programming language and the Microsoft WPF .Net Framework, which is a framework for building graphical user interfaces for Windows operating systems.
+The project was created in the Microsoft Visual Studio 2022 integrated development environment.

 **GRAPHICAL USER INTERFACE**

-For the convenience of using the educational machine, a graphical user interface was created.
-Data is entered using the keyboard, and the emulator is controlled using the mouse.
-Below is a screenshot of the window, which is the main window with which the user interacts.
-Numbers from 1 to 6 indicate the interface elements, the functioning and purpose of which is described below.
+The graphical user interface (GUI) of the educational machine is designed to simplify its use.
+It includes several functional elements, which are numbered in the screenshot of the main window.

 ![mainui](https://github.com/backstabslash/2nd-year-uni-summerpractice-proj/blob/master/EM2/ui.PNG)

 ***Picture 1**.
 Graphical user interface*

-List and description of interface elements marked in Picture 1:

-1. Table with program code.
-Here, the user can enter and edit program commands for further use.
-The user is allowed to enter both integers and real numbers.
-If the user enters incorrect data, when starting the program, a corresponding error will be displayed in the diagnostics window.
+1. The program code table allows users to enter and edit commands for the learning machine.
+This table supports both integer and real numbers as inputs.
+If the user enters incorrect data, the diagnostics window will display an error message upon program start.
-2. During the operation of the program, with the help of the corresponding commands specified by the user in the code table, the program can ask the user to enter data (integer or real number).
-To do this, a window will appear in which you will need to enter a number using the keyboard.
-If you enter an incorrect value or cancel the input operation, the program will display a corresponding error in the diagnostics window.
-If the entered value is correct, the program will continue its work, and the entered number will appear in the "Input" window.
-Thus, the user can remember what data he entered in the program.
+2. During program execution, the user may be prompted to enter data via a pop-up window.
+Users can enter integer or real numbers using the keyboard.
+If an incorrect value is entered or the user cancels the input operation, an error message will be displayed in the diagnostics window.
+Otherwise, the entered value will be displayed in the "Input" window.
-3. The result of the program can be an integer or a real number.
-To display this information, you need to give the training machine one of the appropriate commands, and the number itself will be displayed in the "Output" window.
+3. The "Output" window displays the integer or real number generated by the program.
-4. In the interface there is a panel of registers and flags that change during the execution of the program.
-In step-by-step mode, this panel clearly demonstrates the program execution process.
+4. The registers and flags panel displays the current values of these components during program execution.
+In step-by-step mode, this panel provides a clear demonstration of the program execution process.
-5. During the execution of the program in the learning machine, some warnings and remarks or unexpected situations may occur.
-In this case, all messages generated by the program will be displayed in the "Diagnostics" window.
+5. The "Diagnostics" window displays any warnings, remarks, or unexpected situations that may occur during program execution.
 6. The panel displays the path to the open file.
-7. At the top of the window there are auxiliary and control buttons: "Save", "Save as", "Open", "Help" and "Cleaning"; "Run" - run the program without debugging, "Start debugging" - start a step-by-step program run, "Step" - go to the next command, "Finish debugging" - end a step-by-step program run.
+7. The top of the window contains several auxiliary and control buttons, including "Save", "Save as", "Open", "Help", and "Cleaning".
+The "Run" button runs the program without debugging, the "Start debugging" button starts a step-by-step program run, the "Step" button goes to the next command, and the "Finish debugging" button ends the step-by-step program run.

 ![](https://github.com/backstabslash/2nd-year-uni-summerpractice-proj/blob/master/EM2/input.png)